aykutkilic/bicirik-dwarf/README.md

 For EMF conversion:

-    var modelFactory = new DwarfModelFactory(dwarf)
+    var model = DwarfModelFactory::createModel(dwarf)

 Then you can traverse the model tree:

-    modelFactory.model.eAllContents.filter(StructureType).forEach[do what ever with it]
+    model.eAllContents.filter(StructureType).forEach[do what ever with it]

 The parser is tested with GCC 4.9.3.
 Only C related DebugInfoEntry is converted to EMF model.